GrahamStrickland/math_experiments/README.md

 ## src/fastinvsqrt.c

-Comparison of the source code from John Carmack's fast inverse square root algorithm from Quake III Arena found at [Wikipedia](https://en.wikipedia.org/wiki/Fast_inverse_square_root) with modern floating point division/square root.
+Benchmarking of the source code from the fast inverse square root algorithm from Quake III Arena found at [Wikipedia](https://en.wikipedia.org/wiki/Fast_inverse_square_root) against modern floating point division/square root on Apple silicon ARM64.
+Only tested using Clang with C99.